Queens Technical High School

-Queens Technical High School is a public career and technical education secondary school located in Long Island City, NY.
+Queens Technical High School is a public career and technical education secondary school located in the Long Island City neighborhood of Queens in New York City, New York, US.
 The school has an enrollment of 1,400 students and serves grades 9-12.
 A new wing, completed in 2005, added a cafeteria, library, gymnasium, and additional classrooms.
 The following career and technical programs are available to students: Electrical Design and Installation, Plumbing Design and Technology, Pre-Engineering Electronic Technology, Computer Technology and Information Systems, Cisco networking, Cosmetology Careers/Salon Management, Barbering, and Graphic Design.
 The school is operated by the New York City Department of Education.

 Location

 The school is situated between residential and industrial areas in Long Island City, Queens.
 The main entrance for all students, staff, and visitors is located on the corner of 38th Street and 47th Avenue.
 LaGuardia Community College is six blocks to the west, Aviation High School is one block to the west, and Queens Boulevard is one block to the north.